coralproject/ask-docs/docs_dir/products/ask.md

 If you want to use https, you will need to go to your DNS provider and set up the domain to point to your new server before you run the install script.
 This is required because Ask contains an automated mechanism for acquiring a secure certification (https://github.com/mholt/caddy) and keeping it up to date.
 The server must be reach it using a publicly accessible url such as [https://your.domain.com](https://your.domain.com) in order for this to happen.

-If you’d like to use another platform to host your files, let us know.
-We can work together to build it as an option into the Coral Platform.
-Send a mesage to [jeff@mozillafoundation.org](jeff@mozillafoundation.org).

 **Spam Reduction with reCaptcha**